Being an async tech editor lets me wring the most value out of my time.

 Editing lends itself to moments of rapid focus because there isn’t a lot of blank-page creativity required.
 Sometimes I find it really hard to tackle the writing tasks that inevitably come my way.
 Hard as it is, it’s crucial that I continue to write because that’s what helps me be a good editor.
 I’m reminded just how difficult writing can be: to enter that state of flow and create.

 Being aware of this discomfort helps me be a compassionate editor—I know what that writer has gone through to create a piece before it gets to me.
-It means I can be empathetic to their struggle, and acknowledge their effort.
+It means I can empathize with their struggle, and acknowledge their effort.

 Since I work while my colleagues sleep, I sometimes feel like a friendly elf, and I have been dubbed Heinzelmännchen.